lean-dojo/LeanDojo/README.md

 ## Requirements

-* Linux or macOS
+* Linux or macOS (:warning: experimental for Apple silicon)
 * Git >= 2.25
 * Python >= 3.9
 * Docker strongly recommended

 ## Installation

-:warning: **Known issue**: If you encounter errors related to `ray` and `pydantic`, see this temporary workaround: https://github.com/ray-project/ray/issues/37019.
-The error will be fixed when Ray 2.6 is released.

 LeanDojo is available on [PyPI](https://pypi.org/project/lean-dojo/) and can be installed via pip:
 ```bash